BonJarber/bonjarber.github.io/_pages/services.md

 consulting companies.

-I can perform a security review of an application, review source code, host talks or workshops, help make your appsec/prodsec/bug bounty program run better, and love unique challenges.
+I can perform a security review of an application, review source code, host talks or workshops, or make your appsec/prodsec/bug bounty program run better.

 ### You probably * don't * want to contact me if